Friedrich Kellner: The war years

-Throughout the first two years of the war, Kellner looked to America to provide support for England and France.
-Numerous entries in the diary reveal Kellner's belief that Germany had no chance to win if America would put aside its neutrality and do more than just send supplies to England.
+Throughout the first two years of the war, Kellner looked to America to provide support for the United Kingdom and France.
+Numerous entries in the diary reveal Kellner's belief that Germany had no chance to win if America would put aside its neutrality and do more than just send supplies to the United Kingdom.
 When Germany declared war on America in 1941, the diary entries show Kellner's impatience for the Allies to mount an effective invasion of the continent, and to bring the fight to the Germans on their own territory.
 When the invasion of Normandy took place on 6 June 1944, Kellner inscribed in large letters in the entry of that date: "Endlich!," meaning "Finally!"

 Kellner rarely wrote about his personal situation.
 He wrote primarily about Nazi policies and propaganda, and about the war.
 He noted the injustices in the court system, and recorded the inhumane deeds and genocidal intentions of the Nazis.
 In all of this he considered the German people as accomplices before and after the fact: first voting Hitler into power, and then acquiescing in his abuse of that power.

 One of the most important historical entries in the diary was written on 28 October 1941.
 Most Germans after the war would insist they knew nothing at all about the state-sponsored genocide of the Jews, yet very early in the war Kellner recorded this in his diary, showing that word of atrocities reached the average citizens even in the small towns: